My UEA Story: Dr Caitlin Notley

-Position: Senior Lecturer in Mental Health, Fellow of the UK Society for the Study of Addiction
+My name is Caitlin Notley, I am a Senior Lecturer in Mental Health and a Fellow of the UK Society for the Study of Addiction researching at the Norwich Medical School.

 I am a social scientist with extensive experience in Addiction research.
 I undertake mixed methods research, with expertise in qualitative approaches and process evaluation of clinical trials.
 My fellowship programme of research on tobacco smoking relapse prevention focuses particularly on working with vulnerable groups.
 I am the lead for the PReS Study (preventing return to smoking postpartum), developing a complex intervention to support sustained abstinence from smoking following childbirth.
 I have research interests in alternative nicotine delivery devices, primarily exploring social and culturally pertinent aspects of vaping.
 My work particularly emphasises the public health potential of vaping for smoking relapse prevention.